 Marc Chacksfield

-We’re living in a golden age of gaming, with an incredible range of interactive experiences to suit every taste.
+We're living in the 4K-HDR-photo-real golden age of videogames, spoilt for choice with PS5 hits and Xbox Series X gems, with an incredible range of interactive experiences to suit every taste.
+So why do we keep going back to NES-era platforming classics?
+Polygonal PS1 horrors?
+Coin-op beat-em ups?

-Even so, it’s hard not to occasionally pine for the simpler days of the arcade era, where the best retro games - those fantastic 8-bit and 16-bit titles - turned us into the healthy, sleep-shirking addicts we are today.
+It’s hard not to occasionally pine for the simpler days of gaming's yesteryear, when the best retro games - those fantastic 8-bit and 16-bit titles - turned us into the healthy, sleep-shirking addicts we are today.
+No paid-for DLC, no hours-long waits for game-breaking update patches, no kids halfway around the world slagging off our dear mums during an online match up.
+Just a quick blow on the catridge slot and hours of gaming bliss awaited.

 Without further ado, here are the best retro video games that we still can’t get enough of.
 Where possible we've added links to let you play these old gems on modern hardware.